Amitpatil215/whatsapp_share/README.md

 ## Features:

-* Share messages and/or link urls to specific contact.
+* Share messages or link urls to specific contact.
 * Share local files to specific contact.